cjsimm/SeaShells.nvim/README.md

 # Todo

-- Implement the base structure for loading a colour scheme into
+- improve the colour choice for dark colours (not suitable for a transparent window)
 - Fine tune the colours for every neovim element
 - Begin implementing plugin colour overrides for popular plugins
     - telescope
     - nvim-cmp
     - treesitter
-- custom snippets pretty print logging and print statements that wraps a log in dashes for easy reading during debugs